Antimony: Oxides and hydroxides

 Antimony trioxide is formed when antimony is burnt in air.
 In the gas phase, the molecule of the compound is Sb4O6, but it polymerizes upon condensing.
 Antimony pentoxide (Sb4O10) can be formed only by oxidation with concentrated nitric acid.
 Antimony also forms a mixed-valence oxide, antimony tetroxide (Sb2O4), which features both Sb(III) and Sb(V).
 Unlike oxides of phosphorus and arsenic, these oxides are amphoteric, do not form well-defined oxoacids, and react with acids to form antimony salts.

 Antimonous acid Sb(OH)3 is unknown, but the conjugate base sodium antimonite ([Na3SbO3]4) forms upon fusing sodium oxide and Sb4O6.
 Transition metal antimonites are also known.
-Antimonic acid exists only as the hydrate HSb(OH)6, forming salts as the antimonate anion Sb(OH)6-.
+Antimonic acid exists only as the hydrate HSb(OH)6, forming salts as the antimonate anion [Sb(OH)]_{6}-.
 When a solution containing this anion is dehydrated, the precipitate contains mixed oxides.

 The most important antimony ore is stibnite (Sb2S3).
 Other sulfide minerals include pyrargyrite (Ag3SbS3), zinkenite, jamesonite, and boulangerite.
 Antimony pentasulfide is non-stoichiometric, which features antimony in the +3 oxidation state and S–S bonds.
-Several thioantimonides are known, such as [Sb6S10](2-) and [Sb8S13](2-).
+Several thioantimonides are known, such as Sb6S_{10}(2-) and Sb8S_{13}(2-).